Get a comprehensive understanding of logistics and supply chain terms and acronyms in our last mile supply chain glossary.

 Outsourced management of supply chain functions.
 Provides services such as carrier procurement and management, warehouse management and order fulfillment, multimodal consolidation and optimization, information technology build out and management, and performance management.

 LTL delivery inside the front door of the home.
-Also see ‘Inside Delivery.’
+Also see ‘Inside Delivery’ or ‘White Glove Delivery.’
+You can read more about it here.

 Transportation Management System (TMS)